Posted in Volunteer Happenings on September 04, 2012 by Website

 The team including Dan Verakis, Amit Jesani and a host of developers literally spanning the globe, are to be commended for leading us through this complex process.
 Please bare with us as we will inevitably hit some unforeseen snags in our database or in the website itself.
 Rest assured, security and your privacy have not nor will ever be compromised.
 Your trust in us is paramount.

 Our trusted science writers, including Caryn Rogers, Heather Curtis and several members of our

-Posted in Health Information on July 04, 2008 by Administrator
+Posted in Health Information on July 04, 2008 by Website

 Continuing Medical Education (CME) courses are a key way for medical professionals to upgrade their skills, master the latest research and qualify for promotions and membership in industry organizations.
 Last year the Preeclampsia Foundation and the University of Minnesota’s Deborah E. Powell Center for Women’s Health joined together to create the first-ever online CME course devoted to preeclampsia prediction, management and outcomes.
 Now that the first offering of the course is complete, feedback from participants suggests that it could play an important role in improving awareness, diagnosis and treatment.

 The CME was divided into three modules: one devoted to diagnosis, a second with the latest treatment and management information, and the third focusing on heart disease prevention in preeclampsia survivors.
 Physicians Dr. Thomas Easterling, Dr. Michael Katz and Dr. Tanya Melnik conducted the lectures, which were accompanied by online PowerPoint ...